top of page

 This marks our last day at sea for three months.
 Fortunately, the Drake was easing up as we approached land around noon.
 We enjoyed our last day over a lazy lunch at Fredheim, thanking the team and preparing to pack our cases and disembark for the morning.

-Before dinner, we enjoyed catching up with the Pole-to-Pole guests for the captain's farewell; drinks were overflowing as everyone was sharing all the unused bottles of bubbles and shipboard credit, as you can't take it with you.
+Before dinner, we enjoyed catching up with the Pole-to-Pole guests for the captain's farewell; drinks overflowed as everyone shared all the unused bottles of bubbles and shipboard credit, which you can't take with you.

-This was followed by a fun evening with a group of lovely Aussies we met on this segment; it was full of laughter and entertainment from the crew.
+This was followed by a fun evening with a group of lovely Aussies we met on this segment; the crew entertained us with laughter.

 We were incredibly grateful to the lovely crew, who cared for us throughout the cruise; you all made our trip more delightful.
 Thank you, team; we will miss your friendly smiles and daily chats.